TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

 contains code from other sources.
 See the Acknowledgements section below and the individual files for details of the conditions under which they are made available.

+NOTE: On Mac platforms, the Java TurboVNC Viewer is bundled as a self-contained app and can be launched by opening the "TurboVNC Viewer" app located in the "TurboVNC" Applications folder or by running /opt/TurboVNC/bin/vncviewer from a shell.
+If using the Java TurboVNC Viewer in this manner, then the instructions below do not apply.
+See the TurboVNC User's Guide for more information.

 Installation